-Course Code: EEE 2408 Course Title: Digital Electronics Sessional Credit Hours: 1.5 Contact Hours: 3 per Week
+Course Code: EEE-2408 Course Title: Digital Electronics Sessional

 Objectives: This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts developed in EEE 2407.
 In the second part, students will design simple systems using the principles learned in EEE 2407.